atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “Pride does not destroy sensibility in spite of fashion you are woman still -

-“The passions which make such ha sok in the heart of a sedentary woman, glance only upon ours; their keenness is blunted by dissipation, and our soul almost insensible of it -
+“The passions which make such are as so in the heart of a sedentary woman, glance only upon ours; their keenness is blunted by dissipation, and our soul almost insensible of it -

-“Nature will not be trifled with, dear madam — dissipation is a weak enemy against love -
+“Nature will not be trifled with, dear madam - dissipation is a weak enemy against love -

 “Strengthened by virtue it cannot lose the day - you will not pretend that levity precludes the latter - will you?

 “They are seldom to be met with -

 "It is an error - as your friend.
-I ad ise you to take care of your heart - were you to give it to a woman of my disposition, you would be the nost unhappy being breathing -
+I advise you to take care of your heart - were you to give it to a woman of my disposition, you would be the nost unhappy being breathing -

 “You would not love me? -